Louismousine/imagify/README.md

 ## Using the application

 The application is hosted at https://image-repo-shopify.herokuapp.com/.
 To test the endpoints, use [this Postman collection](https://github.com/Louismousine/imagify/blob/master/Imagify.postman_collection.json) in Postman to send the requests.

+IMPORTANT NOTE: Since it is hosted on Heroku, it takes the application a few seconds to start up after receiving the first request.
+It will respond quickly after that!

 ## Response bodies
 In the endpoints section, I will refer to two specific bodies that can be returned.
 They have the following structures (with example values provided):